 Due to the increasing popularity of owning an electric bike, there are so many different types to choose from, as well as a wide range of prices.
-When it comes to buying an e-bike, the vast majority of riders aren’t sure what type of e-bike they want, let alone do they understand the varying costs of purchasing different ones.
+When it comes to buying an e-bike, the vast majority of riders aren’t sure what type they want.
+Plus, it’s hard to understand the varying costs of purchasing different models.

 So, how much should you pay for an e-bike?

-You should also consider that the costs can differ depending upon the type of e-bike you want to ride.
+You should also consider that the costs can differ depending on the type of e-bike you want to ride.

 For instance, road e-bikes can cost quite a bit more than hybrid or commuter e-bikes, as do electric mountain bikes.
 Road bike prices begin around $1500 and end upwards of $9000, on average.

 |E-Bike Prices: Cost & Type||Price||Road|